markjhan/flask_website/README.md

 ---

+If you want to preview the general layout of the website, you can visit: https://flask-website-pi.vercel.app/.
+Please note that this deployment is only for layout testing, so some features may not be fully functional.

 ## About Me

 I'm learning programming on my own, starting from zero, with the dream of becoming a real developer.